-Tangible Assets: Vintage Gold Coins
+Tangible Assets: US Mint Pre-1933 Gold Coins

 As tangible assets, vintage gold coins can diversify an investment portfolio, reducing risk by spreading exposure across different asset types.
 Many investment advisors recommend precious metals as a safe haven since prices remain relatively stable to the dollar to offset the volatility that can come in the stock market.
 Tangible assets are an alternative investments that can diversify an existing investment portfolio and provide protection against inflation.